plutonium-js/vue-stagger/README.md

    * Define animations with pure CSS transitions
    * Control transitions with a simple 'show' Boolean value
    * Transitions auto reverse when changing the 'show' state while active
-   * Perfect for animating drop down menus and lists.
+   * Perfect for animating drop down menus and lists

 ### Links